Reiten966/Polyformer/Electronics/EBB42 + Alexware (PF Kit)/firmware_deployment_guide.md

 # EBB42: Firmware Deployment Guide
 ---
+## Preparing the board for firmware installation (Entering DFU mode)
 The firmware files are located [here](https://github.com/Reiten966/Polyformer/tree/main/Electronics/EBB42%20%2B%20Alexware%20(PF%20Kit)/Firmware), the EBB42 has no firmware installed by default when shipped out.
 You can upload the firmware using STM32CubeProgrammer or dfu-util.

 * Enable USB Power